 5 — Regulation first is the local game

 Investors placed a lot of faith in the growth of local digital market in India.
 Lot of these investments led to consumer surplus.
-End consumers had a great time receiving discounts, offers over online shopping, cab ride and orders.
+End consumers had a great time receiving discounts, offers over online shopping, cab ride and food orders.

 No one however found a successful working business model that the stock market will approve of.
 By the time it could be figured, incumbents ended up changing the rules of the game through twisting the arms of regulation.